survivejs/webpack-book/manuscript/building/01_source_maps.md

 Source map types supported by webpack can be split into two categories:

 * **Inline** source maps add the mapping data directly to the generated files.
-* **Separate** source maps emit the mapping data to separate source map files and link the original source to them using a comment.
+* **Separate** source maps emit the mapping data to separate source map files and link the source to them using a comment.
 Hidden source maps omit the comment on purpose.

 Thanks to their speed, inline source maps are ideal for development.
-Given they make the bundles big, separate source maps are the preferable solution for production.
+Given they make the bundles big, separate source maps are the preferred solution for production.
 Separate source maps work during development as well if the performance overhead is acceptable.

 {pagebreak}